Is Nicaragua Safe in 2026? What Expats and Visitors Actually Experience

 The bottom line

 Most people who spend real time in Nicaragua come away surprised by how comfortable and welcoming it is.
-The best way to find out if it suits you is to spend time here — an exploratory trip, a month-long stay, and conversations with people already on the ground tell you far more than any advisory document.
+The best way to find out if it suits you is to spend time here.
+An exploratory trip, a month-long stay, and conversations with people already on the ground tell you far more than any advisory document.
 That is exactly the kind of grounded visit we help people plan.